KeitaW/smml-lab/ec2/ec2-with-lustre-home/README.md

 - `KeyPairName`: Name of existing EC2 key pair for SSH access
 - `AllowedSSHCidr`: CIDR block allowed for SSH access (default: 0.0.0.0/0)
 - `VolumeSize`: Root EBS volume size in GB (default: 100)
+- `CapacityReservationId`: Capacity Reservation ID to use for launching the instance (optional)

 ## Cost Considerations